Poland’s Duda promises Ukraine Leopard tanks, Russia appoints Gerasimov as top general

 "One state alone cannot help us," Zelensky said, adding that he expects a positive decision from another state to supply Ukraine with modern Western-style tanks, but did not name the country, obviously alluding to Germany.

-At the same press conference, Lithuanian President, Gitanas Nauseda, announced that his country would send anti-aircraft systems and ammunition to Ukraine.
+At the same press conference, Lithuanian President Gitanas Nauseda announced that his country would send anti-aircraft systems and ammunition to Ukraine.

 Scholz remains committed to supporting Ukraine and also announced last week that Germany will supply Marder infantry fighting vehicles and a second battery of Patriot air defence system to Ukraine, in a major display of support.
 However, he has yet to succumb to pressure and agree to the delivery of Leopard tanks to Ukraine.

-Ukrainian Foreign Minister, Dmytro Kuleba, who was also in Lviv, said that Germany's refusal to send battle tanks was costing lives.
+Ukrainian Foreign Minister Dmytro Kuleba, who was also in Lviv, said that Germany's refusal to send battle tanks was costing lives.
 He added that "the longer it takes to make the decision, the more people will die".

 Kuleba said he believed it was only a matter of time before Germany would agree to send the tanks.
 "Even if Germany has certain rational arguments for not doing it, Germany will still do it at a later date," he said in an interview with the ARD broadcaster.
 "First they say no, then they defend their decision fiercely, only to say yes in the end," he said.